 The second you walk into the store, the sheer number of options to choose from overwhelms you.
 Here comes the shop clerk, nice and ready to help.
 Would you like a tent that’s waterproof?
 How many people is it supposed to house?
 Do you maybe need one that can be attached to your backpack?
 You start getting impatient and decide to get the most expensive one, just to get it over with.

-Popular models of software development pricing
+Popular models of app development pricing

 Fixed Price Model

 In this payment model, the budget of the project is fixed at the beginning.
 It doesn’t depend on the time or resources spent by the vendor on developing your app.
-In this price model, your budget dictates the timeline and the process of development, and not the other way around.
+In this price model, your budget dictates the timeline and the process of app development, and not the other way around.

 Time and Materials

 In the time and materials model, the rules are opposite – the budget and development timeline are tailored to your project.
 In even simpler words, you’re paying your vendor based upon the time they spend working for you.
-That gives you the ability to adjust the budget as the project unfolds.
+That gives you the ability to adjust the app development budget as the project unfolds.

 Let’s come back to the hiking story once more.
 As soon as you know what you’re expecting from your product, you might end up buying a smaller tent for starters.
 Then, you can decide to expand on your hiking gear as you get more advanced.